jaime-olivares/vscode-yuml/README.md

   + Activity
   + Use-case
   + State
-* Viewing of yUML diagrams after each file save
+* Update of yUML diagrams after each file save
 * Additional directives for altering diagram type and orientation
 * Embedded rendering engine.
 No need to call an external web service.